codingwizard37/py-databaser/write-up/write-up.md

   2. Remove extraneous data (see Challenges)
   3. Add a `meta` tag to the JSON data containing language, book, and chapter number information.
   4. Add the document to `MongoDB`
+  * As a footnote, I'm aware that steps 1 and 2 could have been combined as a single step, however scraping and then adding to a database all in one go (although I will admit is more streamlined), made step 2 considerably slower, because once the text files had been downloaded, `databaser.py` could just rip through the files.
+Also that process wouldn't need to leave a JSON backup, which I ended up needing in order to transfer my database to my web server.
 3. Using Vue, Node, and Express, create a website
   1. I won't write anything about this, to spare you of the details and because that information would be outside of the scope of this class anyway.